Rent-To-Own Homes: What Are They, And How Do They Work?

 - You don’t think you can save on your own: Do you tend to spend your whole paycheck as soon as you get it?
 If so, a forced savings plan might be able to help you finally start taking steps toward homeownership.

 - You know where you want to live: Rent-to-own leases work best when you know exactly where you want to live.
 Whether your home is in an area with a great school district or your neighborhood has perfect access to public transportation, you should know for sure that you want to live in that specific area when you sign a rent-to-own lease.

 Rent-to-own leases aren’t right for everyone and every situation.
 Here are some situations in which you might not want to choose a rent-to-own lease:

-Rent-to-own leases can help you make progress toward owning a home if you don’t have the money or the credit score to get a loan right now.
-Have a plan of action in place before you sign on a rent-to-own lease or else you might lose money.
+Rent-to-own leases can help potential homebuyers make progress toward owning a home if they don’t have the money or the credit score to get a loan right now.
+However, there are definite risks and downsides to this approach.
+Have a plan of action in place before you sign on a rent-to-own lease, or else you might lose money.
 Also, avoid rent-to-own leases if you’re still deciding where you’d like to settle down.

 See What You Qualify For

 How To Buy A House With No Money Down